docker-docker/git-webhook/README.md

 6. Install JDK, Node, Docker
 7. Configure the Docker's registry mirrors, open the tcp, docker-compose, docker-swarm
 8. Run the git webhook server background
-9. Run the nginx from docker service
+9. Run the nginx from docker service and setup the nginx

 ## how to use `git-webhook`